kapp7/app/_pages/en/qa.md

 - You can watch YT stats in real-time

 ### `Support`
-Contact us via Twitter dm or email at @ikpop.app@gmail.com to report issues
+Contact us via email at @ikpop.app@gmail.com to report issues